Zarina2311/final-react-assessment-h1-2020/README.md

 ### "Stable" Filter Checkbox

-- Add a checkbox "Stable" that is checked by default.
-When the user unchecks it, you should only hide algorithms where stable is `true`
+Add a checkbox above the list labeled "Only Show Stable""
+- When checked, only stable algorithms should be visible
+- When not checked (default) all algorithms should be visible
 - Note: some data won't have a "stable" attribute which means it's not known if it's stable.
-Treat that as `false` for the purposes of the filter
+Treat that as `"stable": false` for the purposes of the filter

 ### Big O Dropdown Filter

 - Add a dropdown to choose Big O Notation (e.g. O(n²)).
 When the user chooses one, the list should hide all algorithms except those with that Big O value for `averagePerformance`
 - The default choice should be "Show All Big O Notations" so none are filtered.
+- You can hardcode the options or for a challenge, extract the distinct options from the JSON data

 ### Sorting Radio Buttons